jakub-hajduk/omnipr/README.md

 # omnipr

-OmniPR creates pull requests across Git providers like GitHub, GitLab, Bitbucket, etc. It’s modular, provider-agnostic, and works in Node.js/browser.
+OmniPR provides a unified way to create pull requests across GitHub, GitLab, Bitbucket, Azure DevOps, and others.
+This modular package works in Node.js or the browser, offering seamless, extensible PR management for any Git provider.